-Instructor of Biblical Languages and Linguistics
+Instructor and Researcher of Biblical Languages and Linguistics

 I have an avid interest in teaching the languages of the sacred literary texts, and teaching the texts themselves along with their background.
 I use a linguistically informed method to interpret the literature.
 My goal is to form an interpretation based upon a thorough analysis of the language, text and backgrounds related to the text.